WeirdConstructor/HexoDSP/README.md

 ## Contact the Author

 You can reach me via Discord or Mastodon.
 I'm joined most public Rust Discord servers, especially the "Rust Audio" Discord server.
-I am also on freenode.net, for instance in the `#lad` channel (nick `weirdctr`).
+I am also sometimes on freenode.net, for instance in the `#lad` channel (nick `weirdctr`).

 ## Support Development